-- 1. Select or describe physical methods for separating mixtures into their components (e.g., filtration, distillation, sedimentation, magnetic separation, flotation, dissolution). - 2.
-Define solutions in terms of substance(s) (solid, liquid, or gas solutes) dissolved in a solvent; apply knowledge of the relationship between concentration or dilution and the amounts of solute or solvent; and of the effect of factors such as temperature, stirring, and particle size on the rate at which materials dissolve.
+Select or describe physical methods for separating mixtures into their components (e.g., filtration, distillation, dissolution); define solutions in terms of substance(s) (solid, liquid, or gas solutes) dissolved in a solvent; relate concentration to the amounts of solute or solvent; explain the effect of factors such as temperature, stirring, and particle size on the rate at which materials dissolve.

-- 3. Relate the behavior and uses of water to its physical properties (e.g., melting point and boiling point, ability to dissolve many substances, thermal properties, expansion upon freezing). - 4.
+- 2. Relate the behavior and uses of water to its physical properties (e.g., melting point and boiling point, ability to dissolve many substances, thermal properties, expansion upon freezing). - 3.
 Compare the properties of common acids and bases (acids have a sour taste and react with metals; bases usually have a bitter taste and slippery feel; strong acids and bases are corrosive; both acids and bases dissolve in water and react with indicators to produce different color changes; acids and bases neutralize each other).